Norma Shearer: Early days

 Other extra parts followed, including one in Way Down East, directed by D. W. Griffith.
 Taking advantage of a break in filming and standing shrewdly near a powerful arc light, Shearer introduced herself to Griffith and began to confide her hopes for stardom.
 "The Master looked down at me, studied my upturned face in the glare of the arc, and shook his eagle head.
 Eyes no good, he said.
 A cast in one and far too blue; blue eyes always looked blank in close-up.
 You'll never make it, he declared, and turned solemnly away."

-Still undeterred, Shearer risked some of her savings on a consultation with Dr. William Bates, a pioneer in the treatment of strabismus.
+Still undeterred, Shearer risked some of her savings on a consultation with Dr. William Bates, about her strabismus.
 He wrote out a series of muscle-strengthening exercises that after many years' daily practice would successfully conceal Shearer's cast for long periods of time on the screen.
 She spent hours in front of the mirror, exercising her eyes and striking poses that concealed or improved the physical flaws noted by Ziegfeld or Griffith.
 At night, she sat in the galleries of Broadway theatres, studying the entrances of Ina Claire, Lynn Fontanne, and Katharine Cornell.

 In desperate need of money, Shearer resorted to some modeling work, which proved successful.
 On her modeling career, she commented: "I could smile at a cake of laundry soap as if it were dinner at the Ritz.
 I posed with a strand of imitation pearls.
 I posed in dust-cap and house dress with a famous mop, for dental paste and for soft drink, holding my mouth in a whistling pose until it all but froze that way."
 She became the new model for Kelly-Springfield Tires and was bestowed with the title "Miss Lotta Miles" and depicted seated inside the rim of a tire, smiling down at traffic from a large floodlit billboard.

 Finally, a year after her arrival in New York, she received a break in film: fourth billing in a B-movie titled The Stealers (1920).
 In January 1923, Shearer received an offer from Louis B. Mayer Pictures, a studio in Northeast Los Angeles that was run by a small-time producer, Louis B. Mayer.
 Irving Thalberg had moved to Louis B. Mayer Pictures as vice president on February 15, 1923, but had already sent a telegram to Shearer's agent, inviting her to come to the studio.
 After three years of hardship, she found herself signing a contract.
 It called for $250 a week for six months, with options for renewal and a test for a leading role in a major film called The Wanters.